The right to possess a weapon is made explicit in the Second Amendment to the United States Constitution. The Louisiana Constitution provides:

 A Louisiana Code of Criminal Procedure Article 893(E) deferral of sentence and subsequent acquittal and setting aside of conviction does not restore gun rights, and the 10-year cleansing period applies even after the conviction is set aside.

 Normally, an expungement of the arrest and conviction does not restore gun rights, and the 10-year cleansing period applies even after an expungement is granted.
 Further, under penalty of federal law, any Louisiana felony conviction usually permanently bars you from purchasing or possessing a firearm.
 BEWARE OF THIS.

 Importantly, though, recent changes to Louisiana law, effective August 2016, are designed to address the disparity between state and federal law.
-In a narrow band of cases, an expungement may cure the federal disability, if ten years have passed since the completion of sentence, the expungement has been granted, and the crime was a non-violent, non-sexual first-offence that was set-aside under Louisiana Code of Criminal Procedure Article 893.
+In a narrow band of cases, an expungement may cure the federal disability, if ten years have passed since the completion of sentence, the expungement has been granted, and the crime was non-violent and non-sexual.
 This is a developing area of law.